microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 ## <a name="empty-cache"></a> Binary cache is empty
 Try the following:
 - Enable [debug output](#debug-output) for comprehensive error logs
-- Refer to troubleshooting guidelines for [cloud providers](#storage-providers) and [NuGet](#push-failure) if there are any push/upload failures
+- Refer to troubleshooting guidelines for [cloud providers](#cache-upload) and [NuGet](#push-failure) if there are any push/upload failures
 - Ensure your [binary cache configuration](binarycaching.md#configuration-syntax) is set to `write` or `readwrite`

 ## <a name="cloud-cache"></a> Using local cache instead of cloud binary cache
 Try the following:
 - Enable [debug output](#debug-output) for comprehensive error logs
 - Ensure your [binary cache configuration](binarycaching.md#configuration-syntax) is set to `read` or `readwrite`
-- [Compare ABI hashes](#compare-abi) between the packages built locally and packages in your binary cache.
+- [Compare ABI hashes](#abi-mismatch) between the packages built locally and packages in your binary cache.
 If you have have a pipeline building those packages, different environments in your image and local machine will produce packages with different ABI hashes.
 To workaround this issue, either use the same versions of the tools as you are using in your CI pipeline to create the packages, or simply use the packages created locally.

 > [!NOTE]
 > We typically discourage developers pushing or uploading local packages to a cloud storage provider due to supply chain security concerns.

-## Frequent or unexpected library rebuilds
+## <a name="frequent-rebuilds"></a>Frequent or unexpected library rebuilds

 Try the following:
 - Enable [debug output](#debug-output) for comprehensive error logs
 - Refer to [troubleshooting guidelines](#empty-cache) if your binary cache is empty
 - Ensure you are using the correct binary cache.
 Refer to [troubleshooting guidelines](#cloud-cache) if you are using the local cache instead of the cloud binary cache.
-- [Compare ABI hashes](#compare-abi) of packages between a successful run (where it is fetching from the cache) and an unsuccessful run (where it is not)
+- [Compare ABI hashes](#abi-mismatch) of packages between a successful run (where it is fetching from the cache) and an unsuccessful run (where it is not)

-## <a name="compare-abi"></a>Troubleshooting ABI hash mismatch
+## <a name="abi-mismatch"></a>Troubleshooting ABI hash mismatch

 Enable [debug output](#debug-output) to identify the full Application Binary Interface (ABI) hash of a pacakge.
 For zlib: